cablehead/stacks/README.md

     - Revert to saving the raw clipboard data, which is mapped to the current form
 - Add a fork action for stacks

+- Investigate macOS clipboard schema when copying files and images in different locations

 ### Direction Change